 21. San Antonio Missions National Park

 While most National Parks tend to include a single location, San Antonio Missions National Park actually includes four different missions, each built during the colonization period of the early 1700s.
-Each mission is two to three miles away from the next, so plan to visit this National Park in a vehicle.
+Each mission is two to three miles away from the next, so plan to visit this National Park in a vehicle or take a tour.
 Each one of these missions still holds mass.
 When visiting San Antonio Missions National Park, you will visit:

 - Mission Concepcion, which was founded in 1731.